bank-io/bankIO-sdk-php/docs/Api/PaymentInitiationServicePISApi.md

 $config = BankIO\Sdk\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

+$client = HttpClientDiscovery::find();
 $apiInstance = new BankIO\Sdk\Api\PaymentInitiationServicePISApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `Http\Client\HttpClient`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
+    // This is optional, `HTTPlug` will be used as default.
+    $client,
     $config
 );
-$organisation = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
+$associate_array['organisation'] = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
 The organisation is the \"name\" attribute of the organisation structure.
 Its value is constant at least throughout the lifecycle of a given consent.
-$payment_service = 'payment_service_example'; // string | Payment service:  Possible values are: * payments * bulk-payments * periodic-payments
+$associate_array['payment_service'] = 'payment_service_example'; // string | Payment service:  Possible values are: * payments * bulk-payments * periodic-payments
-$payment_product = 'payment_product_example'; // string | The addressed payment product endpoint, e.g. for SEPA Credit Transfers (SCT).
+$associate_array['payment_product'] = 'payment_product_example'; // string | The addressed payment product endpoint, e.g. for SEPA Credit Transfers (SCT).
 The ASPSP will publish which of the payment products/endpoints will be supported.
 The following payment products are supported:   - sepa-credit-transfers   - instant-sepa-credit-transfers   - target-2-payments   - cross-border-credit-transfers   - pain.001-sepa-credit-transfers   - pain.001-instant-sepa-credit-transfers   - pain.001-target-2-payments   - pain.001-cross-border-credit-transfers  **Remark:** For all SEPA Credit Transfer based endpoints which accept XML encoding,  the XML pain.001 schemes provided by EPC are supported by the ASPSP as a minimum for the body content.
 Further XML schemes might be supported by some communities.  **Remark:** For cross-border and TARGET-2 payments only community wide pain.001 schemes do exist.
 There are plenty of country specificic scheme variants.
-$payment_id = 'payment_id_example'; // string | Resource identification of the generated payment initiation resource.
+$associate_array['payment_id'] = 'payment_id_example'; // string | Resource identification of the generated payment initiation resource.
-$x_request_id = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
+$associate_array['x_request_id'] = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
-$digest = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
+$associate_array['digest'] = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
-$signature = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
+$associate_array['signature'] = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
 ; // string | A signature of the request by the TPP on application level.
 This might be mandated by ASPSP.
-$tpp_signature_certificate = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
+$associate_array['tpp_signature_certificate'] = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
 Must be contained if a signature is contained.
-$tpp_redirect_preferred = True; // bool | If it equals \"true\", the TPP prefers a redirect over an embedded SCA approach.
+$associate_array['tpp_redirect_preferred'] = True; // bool | If it equals \"true\", the TPP prefers a redirect over an embedded SCA approach.
 If it equals \"false\", the TPP prefers not to be redirected for SCA.
 The ASPSP will then choose between the Embedded or the Decoupled SCA approach, depending on the choice of the SCA procedure by the TPP/PSU.
 If the parameter is not used, the ASPSP will choose the SCA approach to be applied depending on the SCA method chosen by the TPP/PSU.
-$tpp_nok_redirect_uri = 'tpp_nok_redirect_uri_example'; // string | If this URI is contained, the TPP is asking to redirect the transaction flow to this address instead of the TPP-Redirect-URI in case of a negative result of the redirect SCA method.
+$associate_array['tpp_nok_redirect_uri'] = 'tpp_nok_redirect_uri_example'; // string | If this URI is contained, the TPP is asking to redirect the transaction flow to this address instead of the TPP-Redirect-URI in case of a negative result of the redirect SCA method.
 This might be ignored by the ASPSP.
-$tpp_redirect_uri = 'tpp_redirect_uri_example'; // string | URI of the TPP, where the transaction flow shall be redirected to after a Redirect.
+$associate_array['tpp_redirect_uri'] = 'tpp_redirect_uri_example'; // string | URI of the TPP, where the transaction flow shall be redirected to after a Redirect.
 Mandated for the Redirect SCA Approach, specifically  when TPP-Redirect-Preferred equals \"true\".
 It is recommended to always use this header field.  **Remark for Future:**  This field might be changed to mandatory in the next version of the specification.
-$tpp_explicit_authorisation_preferred = True; // bool | If it equals \"true\", the TPP prefers to start the authorisation process separately,  e.g. because of the usage of a signing basket.
+$associate_array['tpp_explicit_authorisation_preferred'] = True; // bool | If it equals \"true\", the TPP prefers to start the authorisation process separately,  e.g. because of the usage of a signing basket.
 This preference might be ignored by the ASPSP, if a signing basket is not supported as functionality.
 If it equals \"false\" or if the parameter is not used, there is no preference of the TPP.
 This especially indicates that the TPP assumes a direct authorisation of the transaction in the next step,  without using a signing basket.
-$psu_ip_address = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding http request IP Address field between PSU and TPP.
+$associate_array['psu_ip_address'] = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding http request IP Address field between PSU and TPP.
-$psu_ip_port = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
+$associate_array['psu_ip_port'] = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
-$psu_accept = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept'] = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_charset = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_charset'] = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_encoding = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_encoding'] = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_language = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_language'] = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_user_agent = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
+$associate_array['psu_user_agent'] = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
-$psu_http_method = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
+$associate_array['psu_http_method'] = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
 TPP interface, if available.
 Valid values are: * GET * POST * PUT * PATCH * DELETE
-$psu_device_id = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
+$associate_array['psu_device_id'] = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
 UUID identifies either a device or a device dependant application installation.
 In case of an installation identification this ID needs to be unaltered until removal from device.
-$psu_geo_location = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.
+$associate_array['psu_geo_location'] = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.

 try {
-    $result = $apiInstance->cancelPayment($organisation, $payment_service, $payment_product, $payment_id, $x_request_id, $digest, $signature, $tpp_signature_certificate, $tpp_redirect_preferred, $tpp_nok_redirect_uri, $tpp_redirect_uri, $tpp_explicit_authorisation_preferred, $psu_ip_address, $psu_ip_port, $psu_accept, $psu_accept_charset, $psu_accept_encoding, $psu_accept_language, $psu_user_agent, $psu_http_method, $psu_device_id, $psu_geo_location);
+    $result = $apiInstance->cancelPayment($associate_array);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling PaymentInitiationServicePISApi->cancelPayment: ', $e->getMessage(), PHP_EOL;